BladeOfEnat/wallman-mirror/pypireadme.md

 -   Optional: notify: bool
     This defaults to &ldquo;false&rdquo;.
 Enable to set send a desktop notification when the wallpaper is changed.
 The program will still work correctly, even if this option is not defined at all.
 -   Optional: fallback<sub>wallpaper</sub>: bool
     Wallpaper to be set if an error is found in the config or the wallpaper intended to be set cannot be found.
 Defaults to None.
 If none is set and the config has been written incorrectly, a ConfigError is raised and the program is exited.
 If an error in the config occurs but the fallback wallpaper has been defined, it will be set and wallman will exit with Code 1.
+If The config is written correctly but the wallpaper intended to be set can&rsquo;t be found, wallman will set the fallback wallpaper and continue to try setting future wallpapers.
+-   Optional: loglevel: string
+    Loglevel to be used by wallman.
+Defaults to WARNING.
+Choices MUST be DEBUG, INFO, WARNING, ERROR or CRITICAL.
+Using any capitalization is valid, all caps is reccomended.
+Wallman will crash if a value is specified that is not one of the specified ones.

-<a id="orgb5c4a76"></a>
+<a id="orge3910dc"></a>

 ### changing<sub>times</sub>

 The changing<sub>times</sub> dictionary is used to specify the times of the day when your wallpaper is switched.
 The names of the keys do not matter here, the values must always be strings in the &ldquo;XX:YY:ZZ&rdquo; 24 hour time system. use 00:00:00 for midnight.
 Note that XX should be in the range of 00-23 and YY and ZZ should be in the range of 00-59.

-<a id="org9066447"></a>
+<a id="orgaede4d5"></a>

 ### The other dictionaries